 An estimated 400,000 flowering plant species exist in the world, and, understandably, it can be difficult to keep track.
 The vast majority of us can only recognize and name a handful of plants, even if we would like it to be otherwise.
 If you would like to sharpen your knowledge in the wonderful realm of plant species, I have some good news for you.
 Like everything else: There’s an app for that!

 If you ever walk by a specific plant that you would like to identify, or you have extensive knowledge about plant species that you would like to share, then the PlantNet app is for you.
 Available for iPhone and Android devices, it is essentially the Shazam for plants.
 It’s pretty awesome to consider what technology is capable of these days.

-The app works by collecting data from a large social network which uploads pictures and information about plants.
-Scientists from four French research organizations including Cirad, IRA, Inria/IRD, and the Tela Botanica Network developed the app.
+The app works by collecting data from a large social network that uploads pictures and information about plants.
+Scientists from four French research organizations, including Cirad, IRA, Inria/IRD, and the Tela Botanica Network, developed the app.

 While only a small percentage of plant species can be identified so far, the more users who join, and the more participants from different countries become involved, the more diverse this app will become.
 So if this is something that interests you, get the app and start contributing today.

 Your Inbox Will Never Be The Same

 Inspiration and all our best content, straight to your inbox.

 While it doesn’t focus on edibles at the moment, this app lays the framework for herb collecting, and for identifying which plants in nature are safe to eat and which should be avoided.
 In the future, an edible database could help foragers pick from the wild spread nature has to offer.
 Not only are wild sources of plants and herbs cleaner and free of pesticides, but they can also be picked fresher, and may potentially offer greater nutritional value.
 Foraging is also more sustainable than purchasing from grocery stores.